Walking the Jurassic Coast

 Our Jurassic Coast holidays are available to walk March to October.

-That the Jurassic Coast could be taken on at any point in the calendar is quite reasonable.
+The Jurassic Coast Path can be walked during most seasons due to its location on the southern coast of the UK.
 However, if you want to get the most out of this walk, we would recommend travelling between Mar - Oct.

 There are train stations located in Axminster and Swanage - www.nationalrail.co.uk